pharantes/capstone-project/README.md

 ## Description

-Public toilet DB, will display all the public toilets in a city and let the user interect with the map and toggle favorite toilets to see them in a list.
+The app will display all the public toilets in Berlin and let the user interect with the map and toggle favorite toilets to see them in a list.

 ### Main Features
 - **Map** Map with public toilets.